bilalalissa/Real-Time-Quran-recitation-tracker-System/README.md

 This project is an web-based application designed to assist Muslims worldwide in memorizing and perfecting their recitation of the Holy Quran.
 The system provides:

 - **Real-time word-by-word tracking**: Highlights recited words on screen as they are spoken
-- **Intelligent error detection**: Identifies skipped words, mispronunciations, and repetitions
+- **Intelligent sequence detection**: Identifies skipped verses, page mismatches, and order errors
 - **Adaptive alignment**: Handles dialectal variations, tajweed differences, and minor errors
 - **Low-latency feedback**: Optimized for mobile and web deployment with minimal processing delay
 - **Open-source accessibility**: Free for educational, personal, and research purposes

-Unlike page-level or verse-level systems, this project focuses on **word-level granularity**, enabling precise feedback that accelerates memorization and improves pronunciation accuracy.
+Unlike page-level or verse-level systems, this project focuses on **word-level granularity** with **sequence monitoring**, enabling precise feedback that accelerates memorization and improves recitation accuracy.

+### Sequence Detection System

+The system now includes an advanced **sequence monitoring** capability that:
+- Detects when students skip verses during recitation
+- Alerts when reading from a different page than displayed
+- Highlights skipped verses visually with color-coded warnings
+- Provides real-time feedback without interrupting the recitation flow

+See [SEQUENCE_DETECTION.md](SEQUENCE_DETECTION.md) for detailed documentation.

 ---